learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

-## Familiarize Yourself With the Dataset
+## Familiarize yourself with the dataset

 The first step in our Exploratory Data Analysis will be to get familiar with the data.
 This step includes: